Executive Order Reclassifies Marijuana to Schedule III: Impact on Retailers

 Summary

 The transition of marijuana to Schedule III is a historic victory for State’s Rights and economic freedom.
-By removing the 280E tax barrier, the federal government has cleared a path for retailers to achieve true profitability.
+By removing the 280E tax barrier for applicable businesses, the federal government has cleared a path for retailers to achieve true profitability.
 However, increased legitimacy brings increased responsibility.
-To stay ahead of shifting federal and state requirements, retailers must leverage modern technology like SunFire POS to manage compliance, protect their licenses, and optimize their newfound capital for long-term growth.
+To stay ahead of shifting federal and state requirements, retailers must leverage modern technology like Sunfire POS to manage compliance, protect their licenses, and optimize their newfound capital for long-term growth.

 Resources